antecedent/patchwork/README.md

 Any filter that appears in a filter chain is allowed to "break" it at any time by calling `Patchwork\breakChain()`.
 Breaking it forbids any remaining chained filters from being applied to the currently filtered call.

 The built-in `requireArgs` filter, along with the whole `Patchwork\require*` family, is specifically meant for use in chains.
 As the name suggests, it checks if the arguments of the filtered call match the prespecified ones, and if they do not, it breaks the filter chain.
-In the example above, this results in neither `p\say` nor `p\returnValue` being executed in the such cases.
+In the example above, this results in neither `p\say` nor `p\returnValue` being executed in such cases.

 ### Setting Expectations